-The effects of artificial sweeteners on type 2 diabetes glycemic parameters
+The effect of artificial sweeteners on glycemic parameters of type 2 diabetes

 Zimmet P, Alberti KG, Magliano DJ, Bennett PH.
 Diabetes mellitus statistics on prevalence and mortality: facts and fallacies.
 Nature Reviews Endocrinology.
 2016.

 Sandu M-M, Protasiewicz DC, Firănescu AG, Lăcătuşu EC, Bîcu ML, Moţa M. Data regarding the prevalence and incidence of diabetes mellitus and prediabetes.
 Romanian Journal of Diabetes Nutrition and Metabolic Diseases.
 2016:23(1):95-103.

 Najafipour F, Azizi F, Zareizadeh M. EPIDEMIOLOGICAL STUDY OF FAMILIAL DIABETES TYPE 2 IN TEHRAN.
 Journal of Diabetes and Metabolic Disorders.
 2004:4(0):83.